Whether you’re a first time buyer

 - USDA Refinance – USDA to USDA only refinance program

 We also offer conventional loans!
 Conventional loans are mortgages offered with the lowest interest rates.
-For people with strong credit history, stable employment and a minimum of 5% down payment this loan is a perfect fit.
+For people with strong credit history, stable employment and a small down payment this loan is a perfect fit.

 In addition to a conventional loan used to purchase a home we also have the following programs available:

 - Fannie Mae Homestyle Renovation – one loan to purchase a property and make major improvements